 One of Kidney Wales Foundation's main objectives is to support kidney patients and their families.
-Although dialysis is a life-saving procedure that many kidney patients depend on, an unfortunate consequence is that it can also prove to be an expensive means of regulating the condition.
-Essential costs such as travel to and from the dialysis unit can mount up; childcare for parents who dialyse can often be an added burden and food costs for specialist diets.
+Although dialysis is a life-saving procedure that many kidney patients depend on, it can be a daunting procedure for those who have not previously had experience of it.
+We employ two patient advocates to help patients and their families.
+Dialysis, although necessary, can also mean for many multiple visits to units, which can also prove to be an expensive means of regulating the condition.
+Essential costs such as travel to and from the dialysis unit can mount up; food costs for specialist diets and time off work can also put pressure on a patient and their family.
+We help with a social fund for those in need, to help provide for some of these costs.